Our summer internship program offers opportunities to learn valuable skills at a successful coastal nonprofit organization.

 - Environmental education

-Interns will also learn about the inner workings of nonprofit management, including public relations, strategic planning, marketing, board of directors management, communications, fundraising and nonprofit governance.
+Interns will also learn about the inner workings of nonprofit management, including public relations, strategic planning, marketing, communications, fundraising, and nonprofit governance.

 Be an integral part of our team.

-This hands-on program introduces participants to local, state and national coastal policy and management.
-It also provides outdoor opportunities in habitat and water quality restoration.
-Whether it’s planting a living shoreline, bagging oyster shells for habitat or building a rain garden to reduce polluted stormwater runoff, the mix of field and research based opportunities provides a multitude of memorable experiences.
+Interns will spend 12 weeks of the summer working alongside staff in our headquarters office, located in Ocean, NC (near Newport).
+The exact timing of the internship is flexible, usually running from mid-May through the end of July or the first week of August.
+This hands-on program provides outdoor opportunities for habitat and water quality restoration.
+Whether it’s planting a living shoreline, bagging oyster shells for habitat, or maintaining a rain garden to reduce polluted stormwater runoff, the mix of field and outreach-based opportunities provides a multitude of memorable experiences.

 - Learn about important coastal environmental issues and the key priority goals of the Coastal Federation.